willduff/mixedreality-enthusiast-guide/docs/motion-controllers.md

 1. Both controllers should be connected now. ![Controllers connected](images/cyk-connected.jpg)
 * Verify your controllers work properly:
 1. Launch **Mixed Reality Portal** and enter your Mixed Reality Home.
 2. Move your controllers and verify tracking, test buttons, and verify teleportation works.
-If they don't, then check out [the troubleshooting section below](motion-controllers.md#troubleshooting)
+If they don't, then check out [the motion controller troubleshooting section](troubleshooting-windows-mixed-reality.md#motion-controllers)

 ## FAQ